corrode/corrode.github.io/content/why-rust/_index.md

 runtime as in languages with less stringent type systems or static analysis capabilities).
 This results in real cost savings for companies.

+> We always talk about the performance gains [...] when using Rust but honestly I
+> much more look for the stability gains. - [Stefan Baumgartner, Senior Product Architect at Dynatrace](https://www.youtube.com/watch?v=KTJIsicwW5s)

 As requirements grow, Rust is a great language for building larger applications that are maintained by a bigger team over a long period of time.
 This is due to its strong type system, its focus on memory safety, its powerful tooling (cargo, rustfmt, clippy, etc.) and its stability guarantees (backwards compatibility) due to its edition system.
 All of that makes large-scale refactoring easier.

-> We always talk about the performance gains [...] when using Rust but honestly I
-> much more look for the stability gains. - [Stefan Baumgartner, Senior Product Architect at Dynatrace](https://www.youtube.com/watch?v=KTJIsicwW5s)
+> What I usually hear is that [efficiency is] what people are first excited about
+> but the reason that they keep using [Rust] is because actually it's better for
+> building more reliable systems. - [Nicholas Matsakis, Senior Principal Engineer at AWS and lead of the Rust language design team.](https://www.youtube.com/watch?v=oGN62EEHyn8)

 ### Predictable Runtime Behavior